bredelings/BAli-Phy/PLAN.md

    move out of `runtime/ast` into an explicit legacy conversion module, or whether callers should first migrate away from expression_ref values.

 6. Keep graph/display conversion boundaries explicit.
-Only peel more `show_graph.cc` code if a runtime helper removes real conversion pressure without duplicating the whole expression pretty-printer.
+Do not add runtime `unlet` / `untranslate_vars` / `subst_reg_vars` clones unless the project
+   first defines a true runtime-to-Core deindexing story; otherwise these names should continue to refer to Core/expression normalization inverses.

 7. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit